n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/README.md

 > ❗I highly recommend creating **your own** cheatsheets.
 This repository is intended to help others, provide examples, show the overall organization, and demonstrate my work and methodologies.

-> ❗This repository is a summary of all my Obsidian notes for the BSCP.
+> 💡🤓 repository is a summary of all my Obsidian notes for the BSCP.
 I learned a lot while creating it because I focused on making it as clear and didactic as possible, fully internalizing all the concepts to be able to explain them correctly.
 This repo was created **before passing the exam**.

 <br>
 The following are basic resources offered by PortSwigger for the exam: